 Nutritional Values of butter and butter spread

-Here are nutritional values of each, butter and butter spread compared per 100g, using macadamia oil (no water) in quantities stated in recipe above:
+Here are the nutritional values of each, butter and butter spread compared per 100g, using macadamia oil (no water) in quantities stated in the recipe above:

 |Butter, unsalted, per 100g||Soft Butter Spread, per 100g|

 |Fat, Saturated (g)||54.70||39.18|